Two-color laser control of photocurrent and high harmonics in graphene: Photocurrent at DC limit omega -> 0 and averaged photocurrent

-In the main text, we have utilized $\bm{\mathcal J}(\omega=0)$ as the definition of photocurrent, namely, the DC limit value of the Fourier component of the current.
+In the main text, we used $\bm{\mathcal J}(\omega=0)$ as the definition of photocurrent, namely, the DC limit value of the Fourier component of the current.
 However, it is also possible to consider an averaged version of the photocurrent in the frequency $\omega$ space.
 An averaged photocurrent may be defined as

-The upper base of the integral $\Omega/2$ is not important, and we may somewhat change it.
+The upper base of the integral $\Omega_1/2$ is not important, and we may somewhat change it.
 We also consider a pseudo-averaged photocurrent as

 Here, we examine how this averaging operation affects the behavior of the photocurrent.